The Project Stampede Ultra-Pede updated 3-6-06

 Expectations

-rods.
+First off I would like to remind you that with the exception of the Project Stampede Ultra-Pede, all versions require modification, drilling, sanding, and trimming of the arms and servo savers and steering rods.
 There is also a cost of about $30-$40 for the items at your favorite hobby shop which are not "stock" items.
 If you have some experience dis-assembling your Stampede then you are probably able to complete the Ultra-Pede mode without any problems only one small shave on each arm is required.
 Other conversions require a little more modification experience.
 A Dremel tool with a cut off wheel and some grinding and sanding attachments will greatly improve the final product and speed this and future modifications in the process.
 Also I am in no way responsible for any damage to your Pede due to this or any other modifications, it will perform the way it performs, which is from my experience is a huge, no, enormous upgrade.

 Version A Overview